 Ultimately, the prosecutors were giving us problems with dismissing the case, so we were set to go to trial.
-On the morning of trial, they finally capitulated.
+On the morning of practice, they finally capitulated.
 We got the judge involved.
-He ended up getting a negligent discharge of a weapon which obviously was huge.
+He got a negligent discharge of a weapon which was huge.

-Because I believe this case was before the three strikes law, so it would have been a strike if you would have had to pled to an assault with a deadly weapon or if he was convicted of that charge.
+Because I believe this case was before the three strikes law, it would have been a strike if you had to plead to an assault with a deadly weapon or if he was convicted of that charge.

-However, because we were able to get him the negligent discharge, now he doesn't have a strike on his record, he's in a much better position, he didn't get any jail time.
-We were able to get him some help for his obvious substance abuse problem, and fortunately, the case was resolved in a fair manner.
+However, because we were able to get him the negligent discharge, he doesn't have a strike on his record; he's in a much better position and didn't get any jail time.
+We were able to get him some help for his obvious substance abuse problem, and fortunately, the case was resolved fairly.

-But sometimes you have to face the prosecutors down.
-You have to be willing to go to trial if that's the right move to make.
-That's one of the things I think I'm good at as it relates to criminal defense in Los Angeles county, and that is helping my clients to decide whether to fight a case or whether to resolve it.
+But sometimes, you have to face the prosecutors down.
+You have to be willing to go to trial if that's the right move.
+That's one of the things I think I'm good at related to criminal defense in Los Angeles County, and that is helping my clients decide whether to fight a case or resolve it.

 Seeking Fair Resolution to Criminal Charges

-If we are going to resolve it, what's a fair resolution and being able to convince the prosecutors of that because the prosecutors in Los Angeles county are a huge bureaucracy with over 1,000 prosecutors strong, multiple levels of leadership.
+If we resolve it, what's a fair resolution and convince the prosecutors of that because the prosecutors in Los Angeles County are a massive bureaucracy with over 1,000 prosecutors solid and multiple levels of leadership.

-So, you have to know not only how to maneuver yourself in general through the Los Angeles county judicial system, but you also have to realize which courthouse you're in and how that courthouse works, who the power that be are, who's reasonable, who's not reasonable
+So, you have to know how to maneuver yourself in general through the Los Angeles county judicial system.
+Still, you also have to realize which courthouse you're in, how that courthouse works, who the power we are, who's reasonable, and who's not reasonable.